julienyaware/calendarBookingApp/README.md

 When the user books an available time slot a confirmation box is shown upon which the user can enter the reason and submit.
 The details are then sent to the database.Upon successful submission to the database a popup with the details of time and reason is shown.

+The application is also responsive so that it can be viewed at ease on multiple devices.To make it responsive I have used flex-box, grid and media queries.

 ### `What to expect`